A Guide to Making Great Homemade Pasta

 Full Method & Recipe: Agnolotti del Plin (by Eataly)

-5. How to Store Pasta
+How to Store Pasta

 Okay, so you’ve learned how to knead, roll and shape your pasta.
 Often times, you’ll make a larger batch of pasta that’s not possible to eat in one sitting, so it’s helpful to understand how best to store any extras.

-6. Pairing Fresh Pasta
+Pairing Fresh Pasta

 In addition to the pairing suggestions above, there are a few general suggestions in terms of what sauces go well with what pastas.

-Light sauces (buttery and creamy) tend to go well with egg pasta doughs, such as tagliatelle or stuffed pastas.
-Heavier sauces (ragus, tomato-based) tend to stand up well to the chewy, bitey durum wheat doughs.
-Pastas with lots of nooks and crannies are great for holding sauces, sausages, or vegetables - for example, orecchiette pair well with sausage or even peas because the pasta can ‘cup’ the other ingredients.
+3. Pastas with lots of nooks and crannies are great for holding sauces, sausages, or vegetables - for example, orecchiette pair well with sausage or even peas because the pasta can ‘cup’ the other ingredients.

-That being said, there are always exceptions.
+4. That being said, there are always exceptions.
 Many ravioli dishes are served with tomato sauce.
-Tagliatelle and pappardelle are often served with ragus.
+Tagliatelle and pappardelle are often served with meaty ragus.
 Some of the pairings are based on tradition, while others are based on pairing an ideal texture with an ideal sauce.

-I recommend experimenting while keeping in mind the traditions and asking yourself the question “Why did they pair it this way?
+5. I recommend experimenting while keeping in mind the traditions and asking yourself the question “Why did they pair it this way?
 Did this pasta hold up better to this sauce?”

-7. Recipes & Resources
+Recipes & Resources

-To get started on your pasta making, you’ll need a base recipe, as well as some sauce suggestions.
-As stated previously, treat these as guidelines.
 There are so many factors that can impact how your dough turns out — the humidity in the day, the size of your eggs, the fineness of your flour etc. I recommend starting with a base and adjusting based on what feels right to you.
-Remember, at the end of the day you’re looking for a perfectly smooth, resilient dough after kneading.

 I’ve spent hours reading and re-reading recipes and instructions from experts, so for each recipe section, I’ve also provided a number of resources I found helpful.

-RECIPE: Egg Pasta Dough
+Recipe: Egg Pasta Dough

 This recipe teaches you how to make various fresh pasta shapes, including tagliatelle, pappardelle, and spaghetti.